mayadata-io/culture/PLEDGE.md

 21. Murat Karslioglu, signing the PLOW pledge 1st March 2018
 22. Swarnalatha, signing the PLOW pledge on 02-Mar-2018.
 23. Chandan Sagar Pradhan signed the PLOW pledge on 02-Mar-2018.
+24. Moteesh signed the PLOW pledge on 02-Mar-2018.